5 Best Online Community Management Software I’d Recommend

 What I dislike about Gainsight Customer Communities:

-• Based on user reviews I saw, some folks wished for more flexibility in customizing the community experience, especially when it comes to layouts or tailoring features to different audiences.
+• Based on G2 reviews, some teams wished for more flexibility in customizing the community experience, especially around layouts or tailoring features to different audiences.
+For most B2B SaaS communities, the existing customization paths cover the essentials, even if highly distinctive branding takes additional setup.

 What G2 users dislike about Gainsight Customer Communities: